-3. A governmental entity that has legal custody or control of a public book or record shall not deny a request made pursuant to subsection 1 to inspect or copy or receive a copy of a public book or record on the basis that the requested public book or record contains information that is confidential if the governmental entity can redact, delete, conceal or separate, including, without limitation, electronically, the confidential information from the information included in the public book or record that is not otherwise confidential.
+- 3. A governmental entity that has legal custody or control of a public book or record shall not deny a request made pursuant to subsection 1 to inspect or copy or receive a copy of a public book or record on the basis that the requested public book or record contains information that is confidential if the governmental entity can redact, delete, conceal or separate, including, without limitation, electronically, the confidential information from the information included in the public book or record that is not otherwise confidential. - 4.
+If requested, a governmental entity shall provide a copy of a public record in an electronic format by means of an electronic medium.
+Nothing in this subsection requires a governmental entity to provide a copy of a public record in an electronic format or by means of an electronic medium if:

-- 4. If requested, a governmental entity shall provide a copy of a public record in an electronic format by means of an electronic medium.
-Nothing in this subsection requires a governmental entity to provide a copy of a public record in an electronic format or by means of an electronic medium if: - (a) The public record: - (1) Was not created or prepared in an electronic format; and - (2) Is not available in an electronic format; or - (b) Providing the public record in an electronic format or by means of an electronic medium would: - (1) Give access to proprietary software; or - (2) Require the production of information that is confidential and that cannot be redacted, deleted, concealed or separated from information that is not otherwise confidential. - 5.
+(a) The public record:

+(1) Was not created or prepared in an electronic format; and

+(2) Is not available in an electronic format; or

+(b) Providing the public record in an electronic format or by means of an electronic medium would:

+(1) Give access to proprietary software; or

+- (2) Require the production of information that is confidential and that cannot be redacted, deleted, concealed or separated from information that is not otherwise confidential. - 5.
 An officer, employee or agent of a governmental entity who has legal custody or control of a public record: - (a) Shall not refuse to provide a copy of that public record in the medium that is requested because the officer, employee or agent has already prepared or would prefer to provide the copy in a different medium. - (b) Except as otherwise provided in NRS 239.030, shall, upon request, prepare the copy of the public record and shall not require the person who has requested the copy to prepare the copy himself or herself. - Sec.
-39. The provisions of subsection 1 of NRS 218D.380 do not apply to any provision of this act which adds or revises a requirement to submit a report to the Legislature. - Sec.
-40. 1.
-This section becomes effective upon passage and approval. - 2.
-Sections 1 to 39, inclusive, of this act become effective: - (a) Upon passage and approval for the purpose of adopting regulations and performing any other preparatory administrative tasks that are necessary to carry out the provisions of this act; and - (b) On July 1, 2022, for all other purposes.
+29. The provisions of subsection 1 of NRS 218D.380 do not apply to any provision of this act which adds or revises a requirement to submit a report to the Legislature.

+Sec.
+30. 1.
+This section becomes effective upon passage and approval.